Board of Trustees Meeting Minutes (Approved)

 Call to Order and Introduction of Guests

-The regular meeting of the Board of Trustees was called to order at 5:30 p.m. by Board President Mack.
-All members were present except Robertson, who arrived soon after the call to order.
-Also present were College President Ron Chesbrough; Cabinet members Chris Breitmeyer, Donna Davis, Heather McDorman, Kasey McKee, Bill Strecker, and Todd Galbierz; and staff member Julie Parcel.
+The regular meeting of the Board of Trustees was called to order at 5:30 p.m. by Board president Mack with all members present except Lohmar and Robertson.
+Also present were College President Ron Chesbrough; Cabinet members Chris Breitmeyer, Donna Davis, Kasey McKee, Bill Strecker, and Todd Galbierz; and staff member Julie Parcel.

-Audience members who introduced themselves were staff members Susie Rubemeyer, Sharon Schreiber, Bob Ronkoski, Pat Haynes, Ryan Buenemann, and Bob Gill; Faculty Association president William Griffin; Student Senate president Tiffany Ramirez; and county public advocate Arnie C. Dienoff; Michele Graham from Botz, Deal & Company; and Jason Terry from Gilmore & Bell.
+Audience members who introduced themselves were staff members Sharon Schreiber, Ryan Buenemann, Susie Rubemeyer, Bob Ronkoski, Amanda Sizemore, Ben Munson, and Katherine Keating; Faculty Association president and faculty member William Griffin; Student Senate president Tiffany Ramirez; community advocate Arnie C. Dienoff; Michele Graham from Botz, Deal & Company; and Jason Terry from Gilmore & Bell.

-On a motion by Pundmann and a second by Ehlmann, minutes of the July 14, 2014, regular Board meeting were accepted as presented.
+On a motion by Ehlmann and a second by Pundmann, minutes of the August 18, 2014, regular Board meeting were accepted as presented.

 Treasurer's Report – Approval to Pay Bills

-On a motion by Pundmann and a second by Lohmar, the Board approved payment of bills from the Operating Fund in the amount of $3,108,746.
+On a motion by Pundmann and a second by Cilek, the Board approved payment of bills from the Operating Fund in the amount of $2,212,609.

 Student Senate Report